puppetlabs/puppet-specifications/language/resource-api/README.md

 The `set` method should always return `nil`.
 Any progress signaling should be done through the logging utilities described below.
 If the `set` method throws an exception, all resources that should change in this call and haven't already been marked with a definite state, will be marked as failed.
 The runtime will only call the `set` method if there are changes to be made, especially in the case of resources marked with `noop => true` (either locally or through a global flag).
 The runtime will not pass them to `set`.
 See `supports_noop` below for changing this behaviour if required.

-Both methods take a `context` parameter which provides utilties from the runtime environment, and is decribed in more detail there.
+Both methods take a `context` parameter which provides utilities from the runtime environment, and is described in more detail in its own section below.

 ## Implementing simple providers